raeeceip/C-Trials-/README.md

 **NOTE: This is not an exact implementation of the syntax, it is merely for demonstration porposes**

 2. It could be one property, or a combination of properties that could be changed when activated

+# Idea 2 ; a simple virtual machine
+- This is a simple virtual machine that will be implemented in C++ and will be able to run a simple assembly language program.

+## Goals:
+1. The virtual machine should be able to run a simple assembly language program.
+2. The virtual machine should be able to run a simple assembly language program that can perform basic arithmetic operations.